T-14 Armata: Protection

 The main protective armor is built with a new steel codenamed 44S-SV-SH, which has extremely high durability and is able to withstand extreme temperature environments.
 It is 15% lighter than steel used on older tanks.
-There is also completely new approach to composite armor with an unknown ceramic layer and utilizing ERA within its base design, as a continuous layer (not in a form of added "bricks").
+There is also completely new approach to composite armor with an unknown ceramic layer and utilizing Explosive Reactive Armor (ERA) within its base design, as a continuous layer (not in a form of added "bricks").
 Applique armor is on the sides in forward 2/3.
 Slat (cage) armor is in the rear 1/3 on the sides and the back.

 The T-14's crew of three is protected by an internal armored capsule.
-Both the chassis and the turret are equipped with the Malachit dual-explosive reactive armour (ERA) system on the front, sides and the top.
+Both the chassis and the turret are equipped with the Malachit dual-ERA system on the front, sides and the top.
 The tank uses an integrated, computerized control system which monitors the state and functions of all tank modules.
 In battle, the software can analyze threats and then either suggest or automatically take actions to eliminate them, while without the external threat it can detect and rectify crew errors.
 Serial production of the Armata Platform's ceramic armor components began in mid-2015.

 The tank features the Afganit (Афганит) active protection system (APS).
 Previous Russian APS were either "hard kill" versions (Drozd, Arena) or "soft kill" version (Shtora-1).
 Hard-kill measures kinetically attack threatening missiles or other munitions, while soft kill measures disrupt guidance systems (laser dazzlers or infrared emitters).
-Afghanit is about to introduce the first dual system with both soft and hard actions incorporated.
+Afganit is about to introduce the first dual system with both soft and hard actions incorporated.
 It includes a millimeter-wave radar to detect, track, and intercept incoming anti-tank munitions, both kinetic energy penetrators and tandem-charges.
 Currently, the maximum speed of the interceptable target is 1700 m/s, with projected future increases of up to 3000 m/s.
 According to news sources, it protects the tank from all sides, however it is not geared towards shooting upwards to defend against top-attack munitions.